 First, before you become a digital nomad, you should understand that despite traveling all the time, you still need to have a “base.”
-Whether you want it or not, the banks and tax officials want to know where is your physical presence and tax residence.
-And “base” will enable you to tell them where you live.
+Whether you want it or not, the banks and tax officials want to know what is your physical presence and tax residence.
+And a “base” will enable you to tell them where you live.

 Having a “base” will make your life easier for other reasons.
 Once you need to receive paperwork or important documents, you’ll have an address to give.

-Besides, even if you’re seeking wanderlust, having a place you can call home is essential for digital nomads.
+Besides, even if you’re seeking wanderlust, having a place that you can call home is essential for digital nomads.
 At the end of the day, even the most adventurous soul needs his space to recharge after a long getaway.

-The second concern you should consider is where to have your “base”.
+The second concern you should consider is where to have your “base.”
 And that’s where the situation becomes tricky.
 Technically, all you need to do is get a residence permit.
 In that case, you can rent, buy an apartment, or make an investment.
 However, choosing the right destination will depend on your particular case.

 Remember that what may work for one person won’t work for another.
 And before making the first move, you should thoroughly study what can be the most beneficial option for you.